pellst/imp_msstudio_init/IMProv_on_Cedar_tut.md

 ```
 finished
 ```

+#compute canada will purge files older than 60days in the /scratch area.
+#purge and re-deploy as required

 todo: End with an example of getting some data out of the system or using it for analysis